 Help with Eco Project

 - We are 3 environmentally conscious individuals looking to build and live in a way that values and respects the resources available on the land whilst reducing our environmental impact.
-We are constantly exploring innovative ways to reduce and reuse our waste (and welcome any creativity).
-We are currently building compost toilets (as well as having an existing homemade compost toilet for use during the toilet construction), have a basic solar setup with a view to expand to a full solar farm in the future, as well as looking to generate gas through a bio-digester system.
-Experience in any of these are welcome, we always welcome new ideas around sustainability.
+We are constantly exploring innovative ways to reduce and reuse our waste (and welcome any creativity) to achieve our goal as a zero waste business.
+We have built 2 sets of compost toilets but are looking to build a 3rd set.
+We are off-grid and 100% powered by solar energy.
+Our next projects will be to build a worm farm to break down our kitchen waste and a bio-digester to generate our own gas.
+Experience in any of these are very welcome!

 If you don't have any experience of the above please still get in touch if you would wish to be a part of our project, we are always happy to welcome people with good energy and are happy to get their hands dirty :)